jesperlndqvst/game-counter/README.md

 <img src="https://i.imgur.com/Sy5gqyF.png" width="33%" />

 ## Todo
-- [ ] Add support for more players.
+- [x] Add support for six players.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details